saghonfly/SimpleEspNowConnection/README.md

 - Encryption/Decryption of payload is not implemented.
 - Maximum number of bytes which can be send is limited to 240

 ## Features

+- In theory, infinite number of clients can be used

 ## Licence